-As previously reported, nicotinic acid-induced cutaneous vasodilation can be observed and quantified in the mouse ear using laser-Doppler (LD) flowmetry (Benyo et al., 2005; Cheng et al., 2006).
-Intraperitoneal injection of nicotinic acid results within a few minutes in a biphasic increase in the blood flow which lasts for about 40 minutes.
-Based on the fact that transplantation of wild type bone marrow into GPR109A-deficient mice can restore the ability of nicotinic acid to induce flushing (Benyo et al., 2005), we tested the potential involvement of various cutaneous immune cells in the nicotinic acid-induced flushing response.
-Since nicotinic acid does not induce an increase in histamine levels (Morrow et al., 1989) and since mast cell-deficient mice still respond with flushing to nicotinic acid (Benyo et al., 2005), mast cells are obviously not required for the flushing phenomenon.
+As reported previously, nicotinic acid-induced cutaneous vasodilation can be observed and quantified in the mouse ear using laser-Doppler flowmetry (Benyo et al., 2005; Cheng et al., 2006).
+Intraperitoneal injection of nicotinic acid results within a few minutes in a biphasic increase in the blood flow that lasts for approximately 40 min.
+Based on the fact that transplantation of wild-type bone marrow into GPR109Adeficient mice can restore the ability of nicotinic acid to induce flushing (Benyo et al., 2005), we tested the potential involvement of various cutaneous immune cells in the nicotinic acid-induced flushing response.
+Because nicotinic acid does not induce an increase in histamine levels (Morrow et al., 1989), and because mast cell-deficient mice still respond with flushing to nicotinic acid (Benyo et al., 2005), mast cells are obviously not required for the flushing phenomenon.
 Besides mast cells, dermal macrophages and dermal dendritic cells are the major immune cells present in the dermis.
-To examine their potential involvement in nicotinic acidinduced flushing we conditionally depleted macrophages and dendritic cells using recently developed transgenic mouse lines in which either the CD11c promoter element drives the expression of the human diphtheria toxin (DT) receptor in dendritic cells (Jung et al., 2002) or in which diphtheria toxin receptor (DTR) expression is restricted to macrophages by using the CD11b promoter element (Duffield et al., 2005).
-Murine cells are insensitive to DT because their DTR homologue does not bind DT.
-In both, CD11b-DTR and CD11c-DTR mice we were able to show that the systemic administration of DT led to depletion of macrophages and dendritic cells, respectively (Fig. 1a,b and f,g).
-When DT-treated CD11b-DTR and CD11c-DTR mice were injected with nicotinic acid, a normal biphasic flushing response could be observed which was indistinguishable from the flushing response induced by nicotinic acid before DT treatment (Fig. 1c-e and h-j).
+To examine their potential involvement in nicotinic acid-induced flushing, we conditionally depleted macrophages and dendritic cells using recently developed transgenic mouse lines in which either the CD11c promoter element drives the expression of the human DT receptor in dendritic cells (Jung et al., 2002) or in which diphtheria toxin receptor (DTR) expression is restricted to macrophages by using the CD11b promoter element (Duffield et al., 2005).
+Murine cells are insensitive to DT because their DTR homolog does not bind DT.
+In both CD11b-DTR and CD11c-DTR mice we were able to show that the systemic administration of DT led to the depletion of macrophages and dendritic cells, respectively (Fig. 1A, B, F, and G).
+When DT-treated CD11b-DTR and CD11c-DTR mice were injected with nicotinic acid, a normal biphasic flushing response could be observed, which was indistinguishable from the flushing response induced by nicotinic acid before DT treatment (Fig. 1, C-E and H-J).
 This clearly indicates that neither macrophages nor dendritic cells in the dermis or elsewhere in the body are involved in the nicotinic acid-induced flushing response.

-Another major immune cell type present in the skin are epidermal Langerhans cells which densely populate the epidermal layer of the skin.
+Another major immune cell type present in the skin is epidermal Langerhans cells, which densely populate the epidermal layer of the skin.
 By using a mouse line expressing DTR under the control of the Langerhans cell-specific langerin promoter (Bennett et al., 2005), we were able to study the potential role of Langerhans cells in nicotinic acid-induced flushing.
-DT treatment of Langerin-DTR mice resulted in ablation of the Langerhans cell population from the epidermis of mice, while dermal dendritic cells were not affected (Bennett et al., 2005) (Fig. 2a and b).
-Interestingly, depletion of Langerhans cells was accompanied by abrogation of nicotinic acidinduced flushing, while Langerin-DTR animals before DT treatment showed normal distribution of epidermal Langerhans cells as well as normal flushing response to nicotinic acid (Fig. 2c-e).
-Wild type mice pretreated with DT under the same conditions as Langerin-DTR transgenic mice exhibited a normal flushing response (data not shown).
-Treatment of Langerin-DTR animals with DT did not principally affect the ability of these animals to respond with cutaneous vasodilation to other stimuli as shown by the normal flushing response to the intraperitoneal injection of PGD2 (Fig. 2f-h).
-Thus, epidermal Langerhans cells are specifically required for the nicotinic acid-induced cutaneous vasodilation and are positioned upstream of PGD2 release.
+DT treatment of Langerin-DTR mice resulted in ablation of the Langerhans cell population from the epidermis of mice, whereas dermal dendritic cells were not affected (Bennett et al., 2005) (Fig. 2, A and B).
+It is interesting that depletion of Langerhans cells was accompanied by abrogation of nicotinic acid-induced flushing, whereas Langerin-DTR animals before DT treatment showed normal distribution of epidermal Langerhans cells and normal flushing response to nicotinic acid (Fig. 2, C-E).
+Wild-type mice pretreated with DT under the same conditions as Langerin-DTR transgenic mice exhibited a normal flushing response (data not shown).
+Treatment of Langerin-DTR animals with DT did not principally affect the ability of these animals to respond with cutaneous vasodilation to other stimuli as, shown